CISS-VAE/CISS-VAE-python/README.md

 > **Important!**
 >
-> If you want run_cissvae to handle clustering, please install the
+> For run_cissvae to be able to handle clustering, please install the
 > clustering dependencies scikit-learn and leidenalg with pip.
 >
 > ``` bash